Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Conclusion

 In particular, the uniform-ideal class includes rotational flows and we devise ECMC schemes generating completely non-reversible rotations in bidimensional hard-sphere and hard-dimer systems.
-While the rotations can be simulated in many different ways in hard spheres, the contact constraint of the two monomers of each single dimer imposed strict requirements on the possible rotations, which reduce to the single bisector rotational flow in the case of normed monomer velocities.
-Importantly, the numerical simulations indicate, at least for meaningful observables and high densities, that for rotational flows the refreshment mechanism does not require some crucial fine tuning and may actually not be necessary for ergodicity, even for schemes then completely deterministic.
+While the rotations can be simulated in many different ways in hard spheres, the contact constraint between the two monomers forming each individual dimer imposes strict limitations on feasible rotations.
+These limitations ultimately narrow down the potential rotations to the bisector rotational flow when considering normed monomer velocities.
+Importantly, numerical simulations indicate, at least for meaningful observables and high densities, that for rotational flows the refreshment mechanism does not require some crucial fine tuning and may actually not be necessary for ergodicity, even for schemes then completely deterministic.
 This is reminiscent of numerical observations of similar behavior for translational ECMC with a reflection kernel in hard-sphere systems \cite{Bernard_2009}.
 Proving such property constitutes a major mathematics challenge, as the question of proving ergodicity of ECMC schemes with refreshment for hard-particle systems is already not trivial \cite{Monemvassitis_2023} and an ergodicity proof with no refreshment, but with some conditions on the potential, is only known for the so-called Zig-Zag process \cite{BRZ19}.
 In lack of such proof, a refreshment distance much larger than $L$ could however be chosen.